Hurricanes in Virginia

 Source: National Oceanic and Atmospheric Administration (NOAA), Historical Hurricane Tracks

-Some move north following the Gulf Stream.
-As a hurricane moves north, it encounters cooler water.
-A hurricane which crosses the shoreline and travels cross land loses the energy from warm ocean waters, and declines in intensity.
+Some storms move north along the east coast of North America, following the Gulf Stream.
+As storms move to a higher latitude, they encounter cooler water.
+A hurricane which crosses the shoreline and travels across land no longer derives energy from warm ocean water and will decline in intensity.

 Virginia is unlikely to be struck by a Category 3 storm, because intensity drops as storms move into cooler latitudes